 Seeing your baby reach their milestones is one of the most rewarding parts of parenting.
 Milestones are reassurance that your baby is developing properly for their age, and they are reinforcement for us as parents that our babies are developing properly.
 One of the most important milestones in infancy is head control.
-Once a baby can hold his head up without support, he is able to move on to more advanced movements like rolling over, sitting up, scooting and crawling.
+Once a baby can hold their head up without support, they are able to move on to more advanced movements like rolling over, sitting up, scooting and crawling.
 But when is that supposed to happen?
 4 weeks or 4 months?
 If you are wondering, “When can babies hold their heads up?”, you are not alone.

 When Do Babies Hold Their Heads Up?